lime-rt/lime/README.md

   * old: cfitsio/fitsio.h
   * new: /fitsio.h

-If you have the older version of either qhull or cfitsio, set the respective environment variables OLD_QHULL and/or OLD_FITSIO to T
+If you have the older version of either qhull or cfitsio, set the respective environment variables OLD_QHULL and/or OLD_FITSIO to T.